fsmv/daemon/README.md

 host by default.
 I recommend making a dedicated user for portal in particular, but you can use the usually-existing www user for host and assimilate, or you can make new users for each server.
-It's best to keep servers isolated so they can't access eachothers files in case one has a vulnerability or bug, especially with servers you download.
+It's best to keep servers isolated so they can't access each others files in case one has a vulnerability or bug, especially with servers you download.

 ### 3. Setup a https://letsencrypt.org/ TLS certificate for your domain name